rabbitmq/rabbitmq-oauth2-tutorial/README.md

 ]}
 ```

-Additionally, you can map a custom scope to many RabbitMQ scopes.
+You can map a custom scope to one or many RabbitMQ scopes.
 For instance below you
 are mapping the role `api://rabbitmq:producer` to 3 RabbitMQ scopes which grants
 `read`, `write` and `configure` access on any resource and on any vhost:
 ```